 Lead author Ken Yaegaki said: “High purity means there are fewer ‘wrong cells’ that are being differentiated to other tissues, or remaining as stem cells — These facts suggest that patients undergoing transplantation with the hepatic cells may have almost no possibility of developing teratomas [malignant tumours] or cancers.”

 “Until now, nobody has produced the protocol to regenerate such a huge number of hepatic cells for human transplantation.
+Compared to the traditional method or suing fetal bovine serum to produce the cells, our method is productive and, most importantly, safe.”

 Anthony Hollander, head of cellular and molecular medicine at Bristol University, said: “This is interesting work in a new direction but there’s a long way to go to see if it is usable therapeutically.”

-The real test of a liver cell was whether it could metabolise specific toxins and that would require experiments on enzyme function, he said.—
+The real test of a liver cell was whether it could metabolise specific toxins and that would require experiments on enzyme function, he said. —